***Please see the link from The National Allotment Society about Covid19***

 Lavendon Parish Council lease land from the Diocese of Oxford for allotments which are situated at the edge of the village on Olney Road.

-We are pleased to announce that plots are currently available.
-If you would be interested in taking a plot please Email the Clerk at firstname.lastname@example.org
+There are currently no plots available.
+If you would be interested in being added to our waiting list, please Email the Clerk at email@example.com

 The Last Nine Months of a New Allotment Holder